European Court rules Ireland must allow abortions in medical emergencies

 She wanted to terminate, doctors agreed but none would sanction the abortion.

-She then traveled to England for the abortion.
+She then traveled to England

 The European Court found she should have received the abortion in Ireland as a matter of medical urgency.